realrolfje/granturismo/README.md

 ## Next steps

-- Extend `data/results.json` with more races or add fields (e.g., fastest lap, penalty notes).
+- Extend a round's `data/rounds/<round-id>/results.json` with more races or add fields (e.g., fastest lap, penalty notes).
 - Add client-side filters (by team, driver, or race) or charts for season standings if needed.